 The spread of Jainism in the early centuries of the Christian era.
 The first two centuries of the Christian era saw, therefore, the appearance in the Tamil countries of a new religion which, with its simple moral code devoid of elaborate exegetics, appealed to the Dravidian and was destined to play an important part in the religious history of South India.
 Fostering the vernaculars of the country out of opposition to the Brahmins, the Jains infused Aryan thought and learning among the southern people, which had the effect of awakening Dravidian literature to proclaim the new message it had received from northern lands.1 A consideration of the literary history of India led Mr. Frazer2 to write "It was through the fostering care of the Jains that the south seems to have been inspired with new ideals and literature, enriched with new forms and expres-A knowledge of the then Dravidian methods and forms of worship would easily make us understand why Jainism had taken root in the soil.
 The Dravidian had developed a civilization of his own.
-His religion consisted in sacrifices, prophecies, costatic dances and demonworship.
+His religion consisted in sacrifices, prophecies, ecstatic dances and demonworship.
 This was open to the attacks of the first batch of Brahmin immigrants from the north who settled at Madura and other cities and tried to introduce Hindu notions of caste and ceremonial but met with much opposition, the caste system then being 'inchoate and imperfect.'
 Nevertheless, the Brahmins succeeded introducing their notions of religion.
 Sacrifices were performed under royal patronage and horses or cows were sacrificed with elaborate ceremonies, the flesh of the victims not being disdained by the Brahmins.
-Though anxious to spread vedic religion among the masses, the Brahmin kept the Vedas a sealed book to them.
-As in the north of India, so in the south, the non-Aryan races began to cultivate a contempt for the Brahmins whose worship of the elements did not find favour with the masses.
-It was at this period that the non-Brahminic orders, Jainism and Buddhism, entered the country, and no wonder that these. with their less complex forms of worship and
+Though anxious to spread vedic religion among the masses, the Brahmin kept the Vedas a sealed As in the north of India, so in book to them. the south, the non-Aryan races began to cultivate a contempt for the Brahmins whose worship of the elements did not find favour with the masses.
+It was at this period that the non-Brahminic orders, Jainism and Buddhism, entered the country, and no wonder that these, with their less complex forms of worship and embodying in their doctrines some of the highest and noblest principles of human conduct, found favour among the ancient Dravidians who not only tolerated them in their midst but even accorded them in their religious life a position of great honour and trust.

-The Journal of the Royal Frazer, Literary History of Asiatic Society, Vol. XXII, p.
+1 The Journal of the Roya!
+2 Frazer, Literary History of Asiatic Society, Vol. XXII, p.
 249. India, pp. 310 & 311.

-^{, 1} Kanakasabhai Pillai, Tamils Eighteen Hundred Years Ago, p.
+1 Kanakasabhai Pillai, Tamils Eighteen Hundred Years Ago, p.
 230.